Mandarin Apple Cake

 1 cup and 2 tbsp milk.

 The recipe for the cake is the same as the two egg cake recipe.
-This is the standard recipe which can be used to make a variety of different cakes.
+This is a standard recipe that can be used to make a variety of cakes.

 1 cup of sugar,